MIS-GrApH-AI/Public/readme.md

 ### Continuous contributions:
 - Identify the world's best tools for any given task
 - Share experiences of healthcare and health data from diverse locations around the world
-- Lower the barriers for participation
+- Lower the barriers for participation.